srobo/kitbook/Kit Collation.md

 ## CLEAN

-Tools: Bowl, J cloths, washing up liquid, IPA
+Tools: Bowl, J cloths, washing up liquid, IPA, label residue remover
 Duration: 2 person days

 Using wringed-out cloth, give each part a wipe with soapy water.
-If it has adhesive residue, wipe it with IPA and then soapy water.
+If it has adhesive residue, wipe it with label residue remover and then soapy water once the reside has been removed.
+For removal of grease and pen marks wipe it with IPA.

 ## TEST